Abd Allah ibn Yazid: Marriages and children

 Abd Allah was married to his cousin Atika, the daughter of Yazid's brother Abd Allah.
-He was married to another Sufyanid kinswoman, Umm Kulthum, the daughter of Mu'awiya I's brother Anbasa ibn Abi Sufyan.
+He was married to another Sufyanid kinswoman, Umm Kulthum, the daughter of Mu'awiya's brother Anbasa ibn Abi Sufyan.
 Other Umayyad wives of Abd Allah included A'isha, the daughter of Sa'id ibn Uthman (a son of Caliph Uthman) and Ramla bint Abi Sufyan.
 He was also wed to Umm Uthman, the daughter of a distant Umayyad kinsman, Sa'id ibn al-As, after the death of her first husband, Khalid ibn Amr, a grandson of Caliph Uthman.
 With Umm Uthman, Abd Allah had his sons Abu Utba and Abu Sufyan (or Abu Aban, according to al-Baladhuri).
 He later married Umm Uthman's niece, Umm Musa, who was the daughter of Amr al-Ashdaq ibn Sa'id ibn al-As.
 Abd Allah was also wed to a woman of the Banu Kalb tribe, A'isha bint Zabban.

-One of Abd Allah's daughters married Caliph Hisham ibn Abd al-Malik.
+Abd Allah's daughter, Abda, married Caliph Hisham ibn Abd al-Malik.
 Abd Allah's son Ziyad (Abu Muhammad al-Sufyani) was a Damascus-based commander in the service of Hisham's successor al-Walid II and later proclaimed himself caliph and led a rebellion in Syria against the Abbasids.